MartaGajewska84/data_analytics_portfolio/README.md

-🎯 Data Analytics Portfolio — Marta Gajewska
+## 🎯 Data Analytics Portfolio — Marta Gajewska

 Hi!
 I’m Marta, a Data Analyst specializing in SQL, Python, and Power BI.

+I focus on applying analytical techniques to real-world datasets to generate insights that support business decision-making.

 I build end-to-end analytics solutions — from data cleaning and modeling to interactive dashboards and business insights.
 My work focuses on solving real-world problems such as pricing optimization, performance analysis, and business intelligence reporting.